PigRainbow/AMLSII_assignment23_24/README.md

 # Description:

 This project contains a CNN model to do corn image classification.
+All of the code is running on Google Colab, this file is the transformation version from the Colab

 # Role of each file: